 In 1968 – when the team increased from seven to nine – the Red Arrow’s diamond-shaped flying formation, the Diamond Nine, became iconic and was registered as an official trademark.

 CARF Models developed an RC Red Arrow from Skygate in kit form (also available as an ARF).
-It has a moulded fuselage with a 98 in wingspan power and its length is 125 in.
-Dry weight is around 45 lbs.
+It has a molded fuselage with a 98 in wingspan power and its length is 125 in.
+The dry weight is around 45 lbs.
 It needs a 160 to 200 N thrust turbine engine for power.

-Do you have any interesting or fun facts about the Red Arrows that we’ve missed?
-Share them here in the comments section below!
+Do you have any fun facts about the Red Arrows?
+Share them in the comments below!

 Are you fascinated with all things aviation?
 Check out these incredible facts about Concorde!